GWCustom/bfabric-web-apps/docs/index.md

 B-Fabric is a Laboratory Information Management System (LIMS) developed for managing scientific experiments and their associated data.
 It offers a robust platform to track samples, analyze results, and organize workflows efficiently for researchers, laboratories, and core facilities.

-For more information, visit the [Bfabric official website](https://fgcz-bfabric.uzh.ch/bfabric/).
+For more information, visit the [B-Fabric official website](https://fgcz-bfabric.uzh.ch/bfabric/).

 ---